perlreview/perl_docker_images/README.md

 This project provides several layers of images:

 * existing foreign images
-* *base* - everything needed to build Perl and deal with CPAN
+* *base* - everything needed to build perl with the defaults, but not building perl yet
-* Perl-specific layers - basic *perl* installation with no extras
+* Perl-specific layers - basic *perl* installation with no extras, with the *perl* installed under */usr/local* (so the system *perl* is the base system version)
-* module-set layers - custom lists of modules for a particular purpose
+* module-set layers - custom lists of modules for a particular purpose, with each module being compatible with Perl v5.8

 For example, in testing Perl modules, various `Test::` modules, `Devel::Cover`, and other things will be already available.
 Use one of those images for testing without having to install anything.

-Additionally, all layers are available to anyone for any purpose, You might start with the perl layer
+Additionally, all layers are available to anyone for any purpose, You might start with the perl layer and augment it however you like

 ## License